 Fastlane is now part of Fabric, a software development kit, and it is great news because it gives Fastlane a future development guaranty.
 Another neat part: Fastlane has started supporting Android as well.

-Stay tuned on our next article about - How we setup our Qold app with Fastlane.
+Stay tuned for our next article about - How we setup our Qold app with Fastlane.
 Follow us on twitter and if you have any question, just shoot us a tweet.

 Images from KrauseFx, developer of Fastlane.